kubernetes/kubernetes/examples/guestbook/README.md

 This will cause all pods to see the redis master apparently running on <ip>:6379.
 The traffic flow from slaves to masters can be described in two steps, like so.

 - A *redis slave* will connect to "port" on the *redis master service*
-- Traffic will be forwarded from the service "port" (on the service node) to the  *containerPort* (targetPort in v1beta3 and higher APIs) on the pod which (a node the service listens to).
+- Traffic will be forwarded from the service "port" (on the service node) to the  *targetPort* on the pod which (a node the service listens to).

 Thus, once created, the service proxy on each minion is configured to set up a proxy on the specified port (in this case port 6379).